 As you write your business plan, keep your audience in mind!
 If you are hoping to use this plan to solicit funds be sure to include information which will prove the value of your ideas.

 - Demonstrate Market Focus.
-Can you clearly describe the needs of potential customers rather than simply being infatuated with an innovative idea.
+Clearly describe the needs of potential customers rather than simply being infatuated with an innovative idea.

 - Evidence of Customer Acceptance.
-Investors like to know that your new product or service is proven.
 Provide evidence that your product will sell or is already being used, even if only on a trial or demonstration basis.

 - Believable Forecasts.
 Entrepreneurs are naturally optimistic when explaining the future prospects for their businesses.
 Are your forecasts reasonable?
 If you have no sales, consider including compelling research information which supports your sales forecasts.